Understanding The Symptoms: What Is Walking Depression?

 *If you or a loved one are currently experiencing suicidal thoughts, reach out for help immediately.
 The 988 Suicide & Crisis Lifeline can be reached at 988 and is available 24/7.

-Coping with walking depression
+Symptoms of walking depression

 Due to the quiet and internalized nature of walking depression, there’s usually a certain level of self-assessing that must be done to identify the existence of symptoms.
-In many cases, people with walking depression tend to feel guilt or shame surrounding their symptoms, likely due to the stigmas that continue to surround mental health issues.
+In many cases, people with walking depression tend to feel guilt or shame surrounding their symptoms, likely due to the stigmas that continue to surround mental health. issues.

-While friends, family, and community can be important and valuable forms of support, if you are experiencing symptoms of depression, it is usually best to consult a therapist or mental health professional as soon as you are able.
+Friends, family, and community can be important and valuable forms of support, if you are experiencing symptoms of depression, it is usually best to consult a therapist or mental health professional as soon as you are able.

 Getty/Halfpoint Images